The Seven Biggest Lies Told (and Believed) about Gold

 Across Asia, gold and silver are commonplace currencies.
 Utah and Texas have recently taken steps to legalize gold and silver as acceptable money.
 Other states, terrified of the Federal Reserve’s money printing and Washington’s reckless spending, are studying their examples.

 What’s true is gold and silver have been money for thousands of years, despite Ben Bernanke’s dishonest "gold is not money" testimony to Congress in 2011.

 Big Lie #5: Gold is useless in a crisis because merchants cannot make change.

 History shows in every paper money collapse, barter systems always emerge.
 Gold and silver make perfect barter, accepted by most, including merchants selling goods and services.
-And gold and silver are widely available in convenient fractional sizes.
+And gold and silver are widely available in fractionals, which offer a variety of convenient sizes.